Getting to grips with gender-neutral language

 To make sure change sticks, it's important to communicate what you're doing and why.
 Make sure everyone knows that standard documents have been updated, and encourage them to use the latest version.

 If you have tone of voice guidelines or a style guide, these might need updating.
-It's worth including a statement of your views on gender-neutral language in these with examples of dos and don'ts.
+It's worth including a statement of your views on gender-neutral language, with examples of dos and don'ts.

 That way, you can be confident that future written communications will put your brand across in the right way.